 Passive income gives you periodic dividends without any exhaustive effort – all you need is to determine where to invest, open an account, and fund it.
 Then you can sit back and relax knowing experts are handling the rest for you.
 And by relax, we mean to get out there and find other ways to raise your personal wealth!

 Crowdfunded real estate investing platforms are rapidly rising in popularity.
-These are when people pool their money together and buy into real estate projects throughout the country, and it’s well worth taking a look and learning more about it.
-Today, we will be comparing two popular platforms known as Realty Mogul and CrowdStreet.
+These allow people to pool their money together and buy into real estate projects throughout the country, and it’s well worth taking a look and learning more about it.
+Today, we will be comparing two popular real estate crowdfunding platforms: Realty Mogul and CrowdStreet.

 If you’re looking for more diverse choices, Realty Mogul is another crowdfunded option that broadens the list of offerings to both commercial and residential real estate projects.